Areas of Charnwood are no longer in the Leicester lockdown zone.

-Here is the current guidance for people in the lockdown area, including Birstall, Thurmaston and Wanlip and (see map below):
+Here is the current guidance for people in the Leicester lockdown area.

 To protect yourself and others